How to Please a Woman: 9 Techniques to Make Sex Better for Her

 Knowing what to ask (and how and when) is a little more complicated, so we’ve assembled some guidelines for getting the conversation right.

-Here are a few techniques for how to pleasure a woman:
+Here are a few techniques for how to please your woman:

-Foreplay” is one of the greatest songs from the legendary band Boston — but the art of foreplay is an equally legendary missed opportunity for the average guy.
+Foreplay” is one of the greatest songs from the legendary band Boston — but the art of foreplay is a missed opportunity for the average guy.

-Quick foreplay tips: try kissing, sensual and erotic massage, sexting or even dry humping to help your partner’s arousal reach the same levels as yours while building anticipation and desire.
+If you’re aroused, foreplay can often help your partner get on the same level.
+Quick foreplay tips: try kissing, sensual and erotic massage, or even sexting to help your partner’s arousal reach the same levels as yours while building anticipation and desire.

-And if you’re a guy who struggles to last longer in bed, running out the clock while running your fingers, lips or a toy over her body is basically the ultimate hack for an orgasm assist during foreplay.
+And if you’re a guy who struggles to last longer in bed, running out the clock while running your fingers, lips, or a sex toy over her whole body or engaging in some oral sex are the ultimate hacks for an orgasm assist during foreplay.

 Pleasure and arousal go hand in hand, and one of the things that can diminish arousal over time is letting things go stale.
 Look, there’s no such thing as a perfect relationship, but to keep a relationship happy, you have to try new things sometimes.

-A new position might stimulate different parts of her body and ultimately increase pleasure.
+A new position might stimulate different parts of her body and ultimately lead to the best sex she’s ever had.
 Different positions can also help men who struggle with erectile dysfunction (ED) or may be self-conscious about their size.

 So you’ve found the clitoris.
 Congratulations to you and your healthy sex life!

-Here’s the thing: the clitoris is a highly sensitive part of a woman’s body that can be stimulated to produce intense pleasure — but the female orgasm isn’t a video game, and eliciting one is not about button mashing.
+Here’s the thing: the clitoris is a highly sensitive part of a woman’s body that can be stimulated to produce intense pleasure — but the female orgasm isn’t a video game, so don’t treat it to a round of button mashing.

 We’re not trying to get all spiritual while you’re trying to get busy, but mindfulness does have a place in the bedroom.
-Focusing on the sensations and experiences of the present moment can connect you more deeply with your partner, and it can help both of you enjoy sex more fully.
+Focusing on the sensations and experiences of the present moment and maybe investing in some eye contact can connect you more deeply with your partner and help both of you enjoy sex more fully.

 We’re tossing this one onto the list as a freebie.
 As you probably know, lubrication can help reduce discomfort for both partners during intercourse.